 We disagree with this practice on ethical grounds.
 We don't believe that companies gathering health data should share customer personal information with third parties, especially advertising providers.

 We urge Noom to stop the practice of sharing personal customer information with third parties, even if that means they need to charge slightly more per month to offset any potential revenue loss.

 Since Weight Watchers (also referred to as "WW") is another popular weight loss program, consumers are often curious about which is likely to be more effective.

-The good news is that both programs are proven in legitimate medical studies to cause weight loss.
-We already highlighted some of the research backing Noom above.
+The good news is that both programs are proven in legitimate clinical trials to cause weight loss.

 How Much Does Noom Cost?